lexming/lexming.github.io/_posts/2021-11-18-systemd-service-wait-mount.md

     ```
     {: file="/etc/systemd/system/fail2ban.service.d/override.conf" }

-:warning: systemd will mount all mounts needed to access the path in
+> :warning: systemd will mount all mounts needed to access the path in
 `RequiresMountsFor`, even those with `noauto`.
+{: .prompt-warning }